echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 ## Infrastructure Setup

-In order to **launch** the required infrastructure you just have to go to the "docker" folder and run the following:
+In order to **launch** the required infrastructure you just have to go to the "docker-upv" folder and run the following command:

 ```
 docker-compose up -d